MarcinOrlowski/lombok-php/docs/README.md

 ## Limitations ##

-* Due to how PHP annotations work, any class using `Lombok PHP` must either extend `LombokHelper` class or initialize `Lombok PHP` manually as well as wire magic methods.
+* Due to how PHP annotations work, any class using `Lombok PHP` must either extend provided `\Lombok\Helper` class or as wire magic methods.
 See documentation for more details.
-* By design, `Lombok PHP` does not support accessors for properties with `public` visibility (as this simply makes little sense).
+* By design, `Lombok PHP` does not support accessors for properties with `public` visibility (as this simply makes little sense) nor `static` properties.
-* Also `static` properties are not supported.
 * Visibility of generated accessors is always `public` in current implementation but more control is to be added shortly.